01 of 16

 Garden Scarecrow With Jack-o'-Lantern Head

-Note the red scarf used for the garden scarecrow in the picture above: Wrapping a scarf around his neck is an easy way to work some color and style into the ensemble.
-Unlike the other garden scarecrows pictured thus far, this one wears gloves -- a convenient extra if you're not satisfied with how the hands come out (just cover them up with the gloves!).
+Note the red scarf used for this garden scarecrow: Wrapping a scarf around his neck is an easy way to work some color and style into the ensemble.
+This one wears gloves, which is a smart idea if you're not satisfied with how the hands come out (just cover them up with the gloves).

 06 of 16